 How do you prepare ancient grains?

 Recipes for preparing all of these widely available, ranging from a simple side dish to a main dish (i.e. instead of rice/pasta in a hearty stew or soup).
-It’s important to use milled grains, which expose the contents of the kernel, as our digestive system has a hard time breaking down the hull of the kernel.
+It’s important to use milled grains, which expose the contents of the kernel, as it’s easier on our digestive systems.

 For an especially quick way to get more ancient grains in each day, try…